baedyl/ProAIContent/QUICKSTART.md

 # ⚡ Quick Start Guide

-Get ProAIContent up and running in 5 minutes!
+Get Wand Wiser up and running in 5 minutes!

 ## 🎯 What You'll Need